 If there’s chicken, we’re in!
 This Korean drama about business and romance also puts everyone’s favorite in the spotlight: fried chicken.

-But Choi-go's kindness is met by Bo-ah's hostility and her secret plans to sabotage his chicken restaurant.
+Choi-go's kindness is met by Bo-ah's hostility and secret plans to sabotage his chicken restaurant.
 Still, over time, hearts soften, and first impressions change.
-And together, Choi-go and Bo-ah dodge attacks from adversaries and help each other succeed and find love through a fried chicken restaurant.
+Together, Choi-go and Bo-ah dodge attacks from adversaries and help each other succeed and find love.

 Business Lessons from Best Chicken

-First business lesson from this K-drama: Fried chicken is always a good business idea.
-But you have to at least know how to cook it.
-Or have a special fried chicken recipe that will leave a mark on people’s tastebuds.
+First business lesson from this K-drama: Fried chicken is a good business idea.
+But you have to at least know how to cook it, or concoct a special fried chicken recipe that will leave a mark on people’s tastebuds.

 Lastly, adversaries will come sooner or later.
 They’ll set you up to fail, make you doubt your worth, or question your decisions.
 Keep going, anyway!